 Katy Perry and My Chemical Romance have done song covers for The Sims.

-Russia was founded by a group of Viking traders called the Rus.
+A group of Viking traders founded Russia called the Rus.

-They initially settled the land to create a series of trading towns between their Scandinavian home and the Byzantine Empire.
+They initially settled the land to create a series of trading towns between their Scandinavian and Byzantine empires.

 John F. Kennedy was buried without his brain.

 This was initially a great mystery in life, with the official story being that JFK’s brain was just ‘lost’ during his autopsy.